Puppy Training 101: Top 20 Things to Expect in Puppy’s First Year

 4. Teach Your Puppy Crate Confidence

 A crate is an essential way to provide your puppy with a safe, comfortable place to relax and unwind.
-It also provides a secure place your puppy can be when you are unable to supervise her.
-And the crate is a great tool that helps with potty training.
-But it is something you need to help your puppy adjust to with crate training games.
+It also provides a secure place for your puppy when you cannot supervise her.
+A crate is also a great tool that helps with potty training.
+And crate training games are a great way to help your puppy adjust when kennel training.

 5. Choose a Unique Behavior to Signal When Puppy Needs to Go Potty